iogeek/Gardening4Engineers/_garden/diyHydroponic.md

  ![Top view]({{ site.imagePath | relative_url }}/hydroponics/hydroRailSide.jpg){:width="20%"}

 # Nutrients
-I purchase commercial nutrient mixes.
+Currently purchase commercial nutrient mixes.
 Ingredients between brands are inconsistent.
-To help understands the nutrients your setup will need, typing "hydroponic recipe edu" into your browser should bring up some peer reviewed publications.
+To help understand  nutrients needed, typing "hydroponic recipe edu" into your browser should bring up some peer reviewed publications.
+I have used these as a purchasing guide.

+Complete change out of the water every two weeks.
+Old water is used in the "soil" garden.

 # References
 Full credit to the university publications below as my learning guides.